SocketDotTech/socket-DL/README.md

 ```

 - This will store addresses in deployments/ folder in root which are used to configure the contracts later for each remote chain.
-- For more config related details, see [DEPLOY.md](./scripts//deploy/DEPLOY.md)
+- For more detailed deployments, see [DEPLOY.md](./scripts//deploy/DEPLOY.md)

 ### Publish